Bellingham, WA, Billings, MT, Bismarck, ND, Minneapolis, MN, Spokane, WA, Vancouver, WA

-- PE license required with SE highly preferred or the commitment to acquire within one year.
-Ability to register with NCEES and in other States of company practice required.
+- PE license preferred with ability to register with NCEES and in other States of company practice.

-- Eligibility to obtain or currently hold valid Transportation Worker Identification Credential (TWIC) required.
+- Eligibility to obtain or currently hold a valid Transportation Worker Identification Credential (TWIC) required.

 Email current resume, cover letter, and references to: firstname.lastname@example.org